-- Provide and expand our extensive free on-line Library of articles, videos, podcasts, and webinars that is visited by over 30,000 people a month.
+- Provide and expand our extensive free on-line Library of articles, videos, podcasts, and webinars that is visited by over 65,000 new people a month.

 - Publish affordable publications that give in-depth descriptions of how to use the Kidpower method and curriculum for families, schools, and youth organizations.

-- Adapt our curriculum to better help people facing difficult life challenges such as disabilities, poverty, living in a high-crime neighborhood, parents with drug or alcohol addiction, or being targets of hate crimes.
+- Develop and provide new curriculum to increase the safety of people facing difficult life challenges such as disabilities, domestic violence, poverty, living in a high-crime neighborhood, parents with drug or alcohol addiction, being survivors of child abuse, or being targets of hate crimes.

 - Provide free e-mail advice to anyone who writes to us for help with a safety problem.

 - Develop partnerships with other organizations to make our resources for preventing bullying, sexual abuse, harassment, and other violence and for developing positive social cultures available to their staff and the people they serve.

 - Implement the Kidpower 4 Every School project that will provide free online lesson plans for teaching Kidpower skills for different ages and abilities for educators everywhere.

 - Consult with organizations serving children and teens who live and/or work on the streets in places like India, Nepal, Tanzania, Pakistan, and Zimbabwe.